CFOPublishing/wp-advanced-ga-tracking/README.md

 * Time user spends actively engaging the site (clicking, scrolling, using the keyboard).
 * Depth to which users scroll on a page, as either a percentage or a pixel value.
-* Viewability of individual elements, defined with your own number of seconds on element and percentage of element visable.
+* Viewability of individual elements, defined with your own number of seconds on element and percentage of element visible.
 * Clicks on individual elements on the page.
 Great for A/B testing!

 You can contribute to this project at our [GitHub](https://github.com/CFOPublishing/wp-advanced-ga-tracking).